 Will Longitude provide a long-list of interviewee candidates for review?

 Our default process is to first agree the demographic criteria of the interviewees we are seeking to source for a study – covering criteria such as the industry, functional role, region, and so on.
-As part of this, we are happy to suggest several indicative examples of target interviewees, to provide more specific context.
-Once these core criteria are agreed, we will commence outreach to target prospects.
-We will not provide a full long-list of target interviewees unless this has been agreed as part of the project scope in advance.
-A key reason for this is that, depending on the nature or focus of the study, we might have to reach out to as many as 10-20 organisations before getting a confirmed response from one of these.
-Rather than detailing all the companies being approached, our project team will instead advise you when we’ve had traction or interest from a target interviewee.
-If it has been agreed in advance that we will provide a long-list for client review, we request that any requests for changes are provided within 72 hours.
+As part of this, we will suggest a range of example target interviewees, to provide more specific context.
+Once these core criteria are agreed, we will commence outreach to target prospects that fit the target profile.
+If required, can provide a full long-list of target interviewees.
+However, note that we might have to reach out to as many as 10-20 organisations before getting a confirmed response from one of these, so it’s important that we can move as quickly as possible to approach multiple prospects.
+As such, we request that any requests for changes are provided within no more than 3 working days.
 This is to ensure that we can deliver within the overall timelines, and so that interviewees are responded to within a reasonable timeframe, to avoid losing their interest.
-If we do not get a response within 72 hours, we reserve the right to proceed with that interview.
+If we do not get a response within 3 days, we reserve the right to proceed with that interview.

 Can we veto a proposed interviewee?